The following syntax describes the try-finally statement:

 For related information and a code sample, see try-except Statement.
 For more information on structured exception handling in general, see Structured Exception Handling.
-For more information on handling exceptions in managed applications, see Exception Handling under /clr.
+For more information on handling exceptions in managed applications with C++/CLI, see Exception Handling under /clr.

 Structured exception handling works with Win32 for both C and C++ source files.
 However, it is not specifically designed for C++.
 You can ensure that your code is more portable by using C++ exception handling.
 Also, C++ exception handling is more flexible, in that it can handle exceptions of any type.
 For C++ programs, it is recommended that you use the C++ exception-handling mechanism (try, catch, and throw statements).

 The compound statement after the __try clause is the guarded section.
 The compound statement after the __finally clause is the termination handler.
 The handler specifies a set of actions that execute when the guarded section is exited, regardless of whether the guarded section is exited by an exception (abnormal termination), or by standard fall through (normal termination).